When man first invented the wheel there was a need for lubrication, and through the ages as technology advanced lubrication has kept pace.

 - Oil Viscosity - grease made with heavy viscosity oils do not wash off as rapidly as do greases with light viscosity oils.

-- Consistency - heavy consistency grease reduce the washing effect of water.
+- Consistency - heavy consistency grease reduces the washing effect of water.

 When a grease is subjected to either water churn or spray conditions, an NLGI #2 grease is the normal recommendation.